Law and economics: Founding

-In 1958, Director founded The Journal of Law & Economics, which he co-edited with Nobel laureate Ronald Coase, and which helped to unite the fields of law and economics with far-reaching influence.
+In 1958, Director founded The Journal of Law & Economics, which he co-edited with Nobel laureate Ronald Coase, helping to unite the fields of law and economics and exerting far-reaching influence.
 In 1960 and 1961, Ronald Coase and Guido Calabresi independently published two groundbreaking articles, "The Problem of Social Cost" and "Some Thoughts on Risk Distribution and the Law of Torts".
 This can be seen as the starting point for the modern school of law and economics.

 In 1962, Aaron Director helped to found the Committee on a Free Society.
-Director's appointment to the faculty of the University of Chicago Law School in 1946 began a half-century of intellectual productivity, although his reluctance about publishing left few writings behind.
-He taught antitrust courses at the law school with Edward Levi, who eventually would serve as Dean of Chicago's Law School, President of the University of Chicago, and as U.S. Attorney General in the Ford administration.
-After retiring from the University of Chicago Law School in 1965, Director relocated to California and took a position at Stanford University's Hoover Institution.
+Director's appointment to the faculty of the University of Chicago Law School in 1946 marked the beginning of a half-century of intellectual productivity, although his reluctance to publish left few writings behind.
+He taught antitrust courses at the law school with Edward Levi, who eventually would serve as Dean of Chicago's Law School, President of the University of Chicago, and U.S. Attorney General in the Ford administration.
+After retiring from the University of Chicago Law School in 1965, Director relocated to California.
+He took a position at Stanford University's Hoover Institution.
 He died September 11, 2004, at his home in Los Altos Hills, California, ten days before his 103rd birthday.

 Later development

 In the early 1970s, Henry Manne (a former student of Coase) set out to build a center for law and economics at a major law school.
-Ultimately, Manne established a center at George Mason, which became a center for the education of judges — many never previously exposed to the concepts of law and economics.
+Ultimately, Manne established a center at George Mason, thar became a hub for the education of judges, many of whom had never previously been exposed to the concepts of law and economics.
 Manne also attracted the support of the John M. Olin Foundation; Olin centers (or programs) for Law and Economics now exist at many universities.